-- Start HydroSense II Support Software. - Turn on the HydroSense II display by holding the MENU button for 3 seconds. - In HydroSense II Support Software, click the Discover button to find Bluetooth devices within range. - When the HydroSense II unit is discovered, click Connect.
+- Start HydroSense II Support Software. - Turn on the HydroSense II display by holding the MENU button for 3 seconds. - In HydroSense II Support Software, click the Discover button to find Bluetooth devices within range. - When the HydroSense II unit is discovered, click the "Connect" button.

-The first time the HydroSense II unit is used with a new computer, the computer and HydroSense II must be paired before a connection can be made.
-The pairing code is 1234.
+The first time the HydroSense II unit is used with a new computer, the computer and HydroSense II must be "paired" before a connection can be made.
+The pairing code is "1234".
 For more information, please refer to the HydroSense II Support Software user guide.